 Specifies the type of entries to be entered in the event log.
-The log is a storage file contained on the switch.
+The log is a storage file contained on the fibre channel switch module.
 The log can hold a maximum of 200 entries.
 When the log becomes full, the entries are replaced, starting with the oldest entry, to produce a list of the last 200 events which occurred.
 Log entries are created for ports, components, and event severity levels.